ydamirkol/html-test-old/README.md

 not done completely
 ```

-## Bullet Point
+## for testing the code

-* please download all files and unzip them in 1 folder
+* please download all files and unzip them in one folder
-* for testing the website run the file with the name :'google'
+* run the file with the name :'google'